About the Department of Special Education

 The Department of Special Education at the University of Kansas consistently ranks as one of the top graduate-level special education programs in the country.
-In the 2016 edition of U.S. News and World Report's America's Best Graduate Schools, the Department of Special Education at the University of Kansas ranked number one overall.
+In the latest edition of U.S. News and World Report's America's Best Graduate Schools, the Department of Special Education at the University of Kansas ranked number one overall.
 Each year, the Department continues to enhance its master's and doctoral-level programs to ensure the best preparation of special education teachers, teacher educators, administrators, and field researchers.
 Students who receive their professional development through the Department have the opportunity to learn and work closely with nationally and internationally renowned faculty.
 The Department's commitment to effective teaching, excellent field supervision and support for novice special educators, innovation, and leadership make the University of Kansas a great place to begin or further a special education career.

 Currently KU faculty associated with the Department manage nearly $70 million in state, federal, and foundation grant awards that support research, teacher education, and professional development.
 Collaboration with inter- and intra-university units, area schools, and other educational agencies helps maintain the quality of the program.
 The Department is affiliated with nationally known research and direct-service Centers including the Center for Research on Learning and the Schiefelbusch Life Span Institute and its affiliated centers specifically the Beach Center on Disability, Kansas University Center on Developmental Disabilities (KUCDD) and the Juniper Gardens Children's Project.

 Mission: The Special Education faculty integrates research with practice, serves as social advocates, and advances education, social policies, public service, community building, and research to enhance the quality of life of persons with (dis)abilities and their families.